Boston Federal Sex Crimes Attorney

 Defending You Against Federal Sex Crime Charges

-Boston-based federal crime defense attorney Kate Frame has nearly 19 years of experience litigating in Massachusetts, including federal and state courts, as well as administrative agencies.
-Attorney Frame has tried to verdict approximately 50 jury trials, and she brings to her practice the judgment, perspective and jury trial skills that she gained from her prior service as a state prosecutor and Board Member on the state’s Sex Offender Registry Board.
+Boston-based federal crime defense attorney Kate Frame is an experienced trial lawyer who brings to her practice the judgment, perspective and jury trial skills that she gained from her prior service as a state prosecutor and Board Member on the state’s Sex Offender Registry Board.
 She has the trial experience to mount a strategic and forceful defense in court or to guide her clients through the complexities of the plea negotiation process and the state and federal sentencing guidelines.
 Attorney Frame represents clients under criminal investigation and indictment.
 She will provide the highest quality lawyering at every stage of a federal sex crime case.

 Federal Sex Crimes Are Different